 Job Benefits They Won’t Learn in the Classroom

-Dr. Gatt points out that these are skills that are unlike any others that will be learned in the classroom, but instead directly relate to needed life skills.
+Dr. Gatt says these skills are different from classroom learning and are important for life.
 “The family is the perfect first training ground for these types of skills.
 However, the first job is the natural next step in honing these abilities.

 What Percentage of Teens Work a Part-Time Job?